 ICCV, the International Conference on Computer Vision, is a research conference sponsored by the Institute of Electrical and Electronics Engineers (IEEE) held every other year.
 It is considered, together with CVPR, the top level conference in computer vision.

-This conference aims to bring together leading academic scientists, researchers and research scholars to exchange and share their experiences and research results on all aspects of Computer Vision.
+This conference aims to bring together leading academic scientists, researchers and research scholars to exchange and share their experiences and research results on all aspects of Computer Vision for object detection.
 It also provides a premier interdisciplinary platform for researchers, practitioners, and educators to present and discuss the most recent innovations, trends, and concerns as well as practical challenges encountered and solutions adopted in the fields of Computer Vision.

 We at Playment, aim to participate in the above-mentioned conferences and dwell deeper into the world of Autonomous Vehicles.
 Do watch out for our stall in the conferences!

 Our pick of the Top AI Conferences can be useful in case you are into AI and Machine Learning.